raylutz/daffodil/README.md

 user and security protections.
 Converting a list-of_dict array to Pandas DataFrame takes about 350x longer than converting the same data to Pydf instance.

-Pydf is based on list-of-list array (lol), and uses a dictionary for column names (hd) and for row keys (kd), making it extremely fast for column and row indexing, while avoiding the requirement for contiguous data allocation.
+Pydf is based on list-of-list array (lol), and uses a dictionary for column names (hd -- header dict) and for row keys (kd -- key dict), making it extremely fast for column and row indexing, while avoiding the requirement for contiguous data allocation.
+Python uses dynamic arrays to store references to each data item in the lol structure.

 Pydf is not as performant as Pandas or NumPy for numerical operations such as sums, max, min, stdev, etc. when the data is uniform within columns or the entire array.
+Pydf does not offer array operations like C = A + B, where A and B are both large arrays with the same shape producing array C, which is the sum of each cell in the same grid location.
+This type of functionality is already available in NumPy, and so if that functionality is needed, then NumPy can fill that role.

-Pandas df can be more performant if manipulated by column at least ~30x, otherwise Pydf will probably be faster.
+Pandas can be more performant if manipulated by columns at least ~30x, otherwise Pydf will probably be faster due to the overhead of reading a table from a data array into Pandas.
-Unlike Pandas, Pydf supports fast appends, extends and concats of rows and columns without producing a new dataframe object, and fits well within normal pythonic concepts.

 Appending rows in Pandas is slow because Pandas DataFrames are designed to be column-oriented, meaning that operations involving columns are more efficient than operations involving rows.
 Each column is stored as a